 Colombia | 8 november 2019 | by Joris van de Sandt0

-Local assembly president on fighting for ‘good living’
+President of peasant assembly on fighting for ‘good living’

 Interview with Deyis Margarita Carmona Tejada